 One year our Alternative Spring Break went behind-the-scenes at the Orange County Courthouse and met presenters from the Clerk’s Office, the State Attorney’s Office and the Public Defender’s Office.
 Students also had lunch with the Honorable Gisella Laurent, Orange County Judge.

 Another year our Alternative Spring Break traveled with Irene Pons to the Texas-Mexico border to work alongside immigration attorneys, pack meals and sort clothes for families, and meet with activists and judges.
 If interested in attending, please email Irene Pons.

 Undergraduate Law and Policy Research Lab

-The UCF Undergraduate Law and Policy Research Lab provides students with an opportunity to learn and explore the law through an empirical lens.
-Students examine and uncover how the law works, how cases are decided, the legal professionals function, the decision-making process, and what influences the processes and outcomes.
+The UCF Undergraduate Law and Policy Research Lab provides students the opportunity to explore the law through an empirical lens.
+Students examine and uncover how the law works, how cases are decided, the decision-making process, how legal professionals function, and what influences the processes and outcomes.